-Important: Record the password somewhere safe.
-You must supply the password when setting up iOS builds on Unity Cloud Build.
+Note: Record the password somewhere safe as you must supply it when setting up iOS builds on Unity Cloud Build.

-Apple requires the UDID for each device on which you intend to install your app.
-This is only required for development purposes.
-Once your app is accepted into the App Store, it is available for anyone to download and install; provided they have the correct version of iOS and meet any other necessary requirements.
+For development purposes, Apple requires the UDID for each device on which you intend to install your app.
+Once your app is accepted into the App Store, anyone can download and install it; provided they have the correct version of iOS and meet any other requirements.

 The basic steps are:

-Now that you have your device UDID(s), you’re ready to add them to the Apple Developer Portal:
+To add your device UDID(s) to the Apple Developer Portal:

 Repeat the steps for each of your devices.

-Now that you’ve created your iOS Certificate, you can create an App ID which is used to create an App ID:
+Now that you’ve created your iOS Certificate, you can create an App ID: